Artist Statement 2026

 Be still. and silent.
 Look and listen.
 Breathe.
 Feel.
 Everything is Connected.

-Sue’s strongly-rooted connection with nature has grown out of her Celtic and Norse ancestry and adapted to, and bloomed from, transplantation to her birthplace and home of south-eastern Australia.
+Sue’s strongly rooted connection with nature has grown from her Celtic ancestry and has adapted to transplantation to her birthplace and home of south-eastern Australia.

-Sue has, and continues to, work collaboratively with The Tree Veneration Society, having been involved with TVS projects at the Beams Festival in Chippendale, The Green Square Arts and Community Initiative, the Auburn Refugee Centre, and as Co-curator of the Tree Tales 2023 exhibition at Chrissie Cotter Galley, Camperdown.
+Sue continues to work collaboratively with The Tree Veneration Society, having previously been involved with TVS projects at the Beams Festival in Chippendale, The Green Square Arts and Community Initiative, the Auburn Refugee Centre, as Co-curator of the Tree Tales 2023 exhibition at Chrissie Cotter Gallery, Camperdown, and as facilitator of art and nature workshops in inner Sydney.

 Awards